 Join us once a month for a demo from a visiting artist and sign up for the full day Sunday workshop to learn how to apply the techniques to your own artwork.

-To register for a One Day Workshop please contact our Demo/Workshop
+To register for a Workshop please contact our Demo/Workshop

 Coordinator Mary Espinosa

 An Impressionistic Expression of Tulips on Canvas with Marjorie Mae

 VIRTUAL Demo Evening – Monday, April 4 – 7:00 pm to 9:00 pm